-Irakleia island (or Herakleia or Iraklia) is a tiny island in Greece named by the famous ancient… super-hero Hercules!
-An unspoiled, hidden gem located on the eastern part of Cyclades Islands region (the most famous island of this region is, undoubtedly, Santorini ) , in between the bigger (and more famous) Naxos and Ios islands.
-Only 150 people live in this small piece of land and , since the island is still undiscovered, the tourism industry is yet to be developed.
-Mainly Greek tourists spend their holiday here – most of them are free campers and the island in fact is known for its tolerance for free camping which is illegal in Greece.
-Things to do in Irakleia island include, but not limited to, swimming, relaxing, walking, observing/ interacting with locals, eating… let’s see in detail!
+Irakleia is a tiny island in Greece named by the famous ancient… super-hero Hercules!
+An unspoiled, hidden gem located on the eastern part of Cyclades Islands region (the most famous island of this region is, undoubtedly, Santorini ) , in between the bigger Naxos and Ios islands.
+Less than 150 people live in this small piece of land and , since the island is still undiscovered, the tourism industry is yet to be developed.
+Mainly Greeks spend their holiday here – lots of them are free campers as the island, in fact, is known for its tolerance for free camping which is illegal in Greece!
+Things to do in Irakleia island include, but not limited to, swimming, relaxing, walking/ hiking, observing/ interacting with locals, eating… let’s see in detail!

 Livadi beach is the unofficial beach for free campers.
-Only 1,5 km away from the port (as I just said if you bear the heat you can stroll on foot) many relaxed campers have their tents onto the area surrounding the sandy beach and they spend their days in the local canteen eating , partying and playing backgammon.
+Only 1,5 km away from the port (as I just said if you bear the heat you can stroll on foot) many relaxed campers have their tents onto the area surrounding the sandy beach and they spend their days in the local canteen eating , socializing, partying and playing tavli.
 Unfortunately, as abovementioned, free camping is not allowed in Greece so I advice against it but, in few areas around the country(including Irakleia) locals are sympathetic to this situation as it is the main source of tourism.

-A hidden gem of the island is an hydroplane that plunged into Irakleia sea during the World War II.
+A well-hidden secret of the island is a hydroplane that plunged into Irakleia sea during the World War II.
 Arado Ar196 is situated at the bottom of Alikias area really close to the beach.
-It can be reached even if you do not scuba-dive as it is only 9-11m below the sea level, however, the area is a must spot for snorkelling!
-Alikias beach is accessible by boat only and during high season (July – August) there are definitely daily trips to Alikia and other small beaches that can not be reached on foot.
+It can be observed even from the boat, as the plane is located only 9-11m below the sea level, however, the area is a must spot for snorkelling!
+Alikias beach is accessible by boat only and during high season (July – August) there are definitely daily trips to this and other small beaches around that can not be reached on foot.

-Irakleia belongs to the prefecture of Naxos & Small Cyclades region.
-As an undiscovered island, unknown even for Greeks, Irakleia offers a privacy rarely found in other popular Greek islands.
-It can be called an “upcoming trend” for people who want a quiet, relaxing place as our life (not that private anymore) has been affected dramatically by the modern life … Do not expect clubs and crazy life but instead, you may wear your comfort shoes and explore a small paradise!
+The island belongs to the prefecture of Naxos & Small Cyclades region.
+As an undiscovered island, overlooked even for Greeks, Irakleia offers a privacy rarely found in the surrounding famous Greek islands.
+It can be considered an “upcoming trend” for people who want a quiet, relaxing place as our life (not that private anymore) has been affected dramatically by the modern lifestyle … Do not expect clubs and crazy life but instead, you may wear your comfortable shoes and explore an unspoiled paradise!

-One can assume that there is no airport here, the island is accessible only by ferry from Naxos island or other Cyclades islands.
-Naxos has indeed an airport so you can fly directly from Athens and few more Greek cities) and then catch the small ferry.
-Alternatively, you can simply take the non-daily-ferry from Piraeus (Athens port ) and enjoy the 7-8 hour trip – for 2018 the route is offered by Blue Star Ferries and Small Cyclades Lines, the latter being a legendary ferry called Skopelitis that started its history back in 1956 and never stopped since then to connect these little islands even in wintertime, even when bigger ferries could not travel!
+One can assume that there is no airport here, the island is accessible only by ferry from Naxos island, Athens or other surrounding islands.
+Naxos has indeed an airport so you can fly directly from Athens (and few more Greek cities) and then catch the small ferry.
+Alternatively, you can simply take the non-daily-ferry from Piraeus (Athens port ) and… enjoy the 7-8 hour trip; for 2020 the route is offered by Blue Star Ferries and Small Cyclades Lines, the latter being a legendary ferry called Skopelitis that started its history back in 1956 and never stopped since then to connect these little islands even in wintertime, even when bigger ferries could not travel!
 An important detail: the vessels have changed during the years though, don’t worry about your safety too much!